Download (PDF: 326 KB)

 o.
 Is there any federal money available for rental assistance?

 Yes!
-The December COVID-relief package included $25 billion for rental assistance.
-The monies will be allocated to states through the Department of Treasury.
-State allocations will be based on population, no state will receive less than $200 million.
+The December COVID-relief package included $25 billion for rental assistance, and the American Rescue Plan passed in March 2021 provided an additional $21.55 billion.
+The monies were allocated to states through the Department of Treasury.
+State allocations are based on population, with no state receiving less than $352 million from both funding rounds.
 The language allows landlords to apply for funds on behalf of tenants (with tenant consent).
-Rental payments may include rent in arrears as well as utilities and “and other expenses related to housing.”
-More importantly, the rental payments will be made directly to the housing provider or utility provider, unless the payment is refused by same.
-These monies are now being distributed to the states, and should be available for application in the next few weeks.
+Rental payments may include rent in arrears as well as utilities and “and other expenses related to housing,” which may include relocation expenses for tenants who determine they can no longer afford to live in their current rental units.
+Payments may be made directly to housing providers and utilities companies, or directly to the renters if those providers are not participating.

 In addition, a number of states are already providing some limited rental assistance through previous COVID-relief funds.
-More information can be found here under “State Rent Or Mortgage Relief Programs”.
+More information can be found at https://www.cdc.gov/coronavirus/2019-ncov/downloads/eviction-moratoria-order-faqs.pdf under “State Rent Or Mortgage Relief Programs”.

 p.
 What does CDC order mean by “eviction”?